JacopoPan/a-minimalist-guide/Part2.md

 ### `ssh` login from your workstation without a password

 Assuming you do NOT already have files `id_rsa` and `id_rsa.pub` in folder `~/.ssh` of your local machine
-- (If you do, skip the next 3 lines)
+- (If you do, skip the next 3 lines and 1 snippet)

 On your local machine, run
 ```